Welcome to SPACE, our adult continuing education program which offers interactive monthly courses for personal enrichment! Learn more here.

 'The Rings of Power' Discussion Group

-The wait is over and Amazon’s new Tolkien-inspired series has come.
+The wait is over and the second season of Amazon's Tolkien-inspired series is upon us!
 Already, this series has stimulated much heated discussion across various social media, with the images and trailers dividing opinion among Tolkien fans.
 In this discussion group, we will watch the show and discuss what we have seen, linking it to what we already know about Tolkien’s creation, and exploring the ways in which ‘The Rings of Power’ is extending the world of Middle-earth.

 Access to copies of The Silmarillion, The Hobbit and The Lord of the Rings is desirable.
 Prior knowledge of the texts is also desirable, but you could manage without.
 Knowledge of The History of Middle-earth series and The Unfinished Tales is a bonus!